elements-of-ai/kubeflow-docs/docs/integration/gitlab.rst

 .. image:: ../_static/integration-gitlab-editProfile.png

-Click "SSH Keys" in right panel ("User Settings").
+Click "SSH Keys" in left panel ("User Settings").
 And copy your newly generated SSH key fingerprint to the box.
 Set the title, usage type, and expiration date.

 Click "Add key".